 Lack of Implementation: Students who provide their professor(s) with their Letter(s) of Accommodations and whose professor(s) fail to implement the approved accommodations should schedule a meeting with the University Disability Services Coordinator & Dean of Academic Engagement and Student Success as soon as possible after the accommodations is not implemented.
 University Disability Services Coordinator & Dean of Academic Engagement and Student Success will contact the professor(s) to reinforce that accommodations have been approved and must be implemented.

 If the meeting with the University Disability Services Coordinator & Dean of Academic Engagement and Student Success does not resolve the dispute, a formal written Academic Accommodation Appeal may be filed with the Associate Vice President for Academic Affairs.
 This must be submitted within 10 business days of the meeting held with the University Disability Services Coordinator & Dean of Academic Engagement and Student Success decision.
 Students must include their contact information, identification number, a summary of the dispute and requested outcome.
 The decision of the Associate Vice President for Academic Affairs is final.

-Official University notifications to a student are sent to the student’s official address on record.
-It is each student’s responsibility to regularly check his/her mail, and to notify Enrollment Services immediately of any change in address.
+It is each student’s responsibility to inform the University of any changes in directory information.
+You can update your address and contact information on SpiritOnline.
 A student’s lack of receipt of important notifications due to the student’s failure to provide a correct, current address is not an acceptable reason for non-receipt of important notifications.
 Ensuring that a correct address is on file is entirely a student’s responsibility.